melo936/ChromiumHardening/flags/flags.md

 <details><summary>Brave Browser</summary><p>

+These flags are from Nightly builds, some of them might not be available in other builds.

 * #brave-adblock-cname-uncloaking - **Enabled**
 	* Keep it disabled on MacOS
+	* If you notice DNS leak, disable it
 * #brave-adblock-cosmetic-filtering - **Enabled**
 * #brave-adblock-csp-rules - **Enabled**
 * #brave-adblock-default-1p-blocking - **Enabled**